agabor/docs/_includes/arduino/queries.md

 # Queries

-We've already seen how a `ParseObjectGet` with an `objectId` can retrieve a single object from Parse.
+We've already seen how a `ParseObjectGet` with an `objectId` can retrieve a single object from MSG.
 There are many other ways to retrieve data with `ParseQuery` -- you can retrieve many objects at once, put conditions on the objects you wish to retrieve, and more.

 ## Basic Queries